BasedLinux/bsd/doc/manual/source/store/store-object.md

 ## Store Object

-A Nix store is a collection of *store objects* with *references* between them.
+A Bsd store is a collection of *store objects* with *references* between them.
 A store object consists of

   - A [file system object](./file-system-object.md) as data